-So much is said this 2017 season about the current favorite to win the American League rookie of the year resulting in the rise of Aaron Judge rookie cards.
+So much was said in the 2017 season about Aaron Judge, the American League rookie of the year resulting in the rise of Aaron Judge rookie cards.

-Here’s the top 3 we like best and would be a great addition to any collector and Yankee fan’s set.
+Here’s the top 3 Aaron Judge rookie cards we like best and would be a great addition to any collector and Yankee fan’s set.

 His regular rookie card in the 2017 Topps Heritage set is shared by fellow teammate Tyler Austin.